PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 The functionality would be achieved by storing an \lstinline!editable! flag for that geofence, and then only rendering geofences that have this flag inside the \lstinline!FeatureGroup!.

-This feature did not work as intended, since the Leaflet map did not re-render correctly.
+This feature did not work as intended, as the Leaflet map did not re-render correctly.
 Also, the performance benefit became less of a priority after pagination was implemented.

 #### Making loaded geofences editable